 Reasons to let your furry friend cuddle up at night include:

-#3 It may make you feel safer.
 It’s no secret that a dog is a great companion!
 A third reason for sleeping with a dog is that they can make us feel safe at night.
 This is particularly true for those who sleep alone.
 It’s understandable to feel somewhat vulnerable when we lie in a big bed, alone in the dark.
 Sleeping with your dog can ease anxiety and provide feelings of safety and security.
 The presence of a dog, even a small one, can give us a sense of protection.
-This in turn allows us to sleep better.
+This, in turn, allows us to sleep better.

 Avoid letting your dog sleep in bed with you if: